xieweiAlex/English_Learning/words/2024/words-May-24.md

+presto.
+Don't misdirect your frustration.

 They are **timeless** for a reason.
 It’s because they’re true, because they work.
 The latest figures affirm the strength and resiliency of the U.S. labor market over the last year, **handily** beating analysts' forecasts.

 > How have you been?
 How is it going, means asking what did you do, what’s happening?

 > The people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous, and surly.
 They are like this because they can’t tell good from evil.

 At present, the dispute for saving or **abolishing** **death penalty** has achieved the **perfervid** period. -